homelabos/homelabos/docs/development/upgrading_includes.md

 This file is used to generate docs/index.md as well as roles/homelabos_config/templates/config.yml.j2.

-Category should be one of the following:
+Category should be one of the following, and should match the category it is listed under in the documentation:

 ```
 analytics